greyhamwoohoo/log-isms/README.md

 The default .Net Environment Variable Provider is used to support overriding individual values - such as MinimumalLevel.
 See 'launchSettings.json' for examples suchas SERILOGSETTINGS_SERILOG__MINIMUMLEVEL=Debug

 ## Logs captured
-After publishing the logs, the following logs are available:
+After publishing the AppService to Azure, the following logs are available:

 ### Console, Http and Platform logs are captured
 Terraform is configured to add the Diagnostics Settings to write ConsoleLogs, HttpLogs and PlatformLogs to a storage account: